 - Dirty water – we just added some soil from the garden to some tap water.

-- Place the large stones in the funnel and hold it over a container, pour the water through.
+- Place the large stones in the funnel, hold it over a container, and pour the water over the stones.

 - Add the sand and repeat again.